WELCOME TO THE BARONY OF AXEMOOR’S RAPIER AND CUT & THRUST STEEL COMBAT PAGE

-If you are interested in learning Rapier, please contact the Baronial Rapier Marshal and they will work to get you started and will be able to meet you either in New Orleans proper or at the Slidell Armored Practice based on what is best for you.
+If you are interested in learning Rapier, please contact the Baronial Rapier Marshal and they will work to get you started, and find some loaner gear.

 For returning players please see these links to our calendar pages for upcoming events:

 Calendar for Baronial Events

 WHAT IS RAPIER AND CUT & THRUST STEEL COMBAT?

 Rapier and Steel combat in the SCA attempts to recreate styles of sword fighting from the very late Middle Ages through the Renaissance Era, often based on manuals and theories of combat that have survived to this day.